Karma Group

 Karma Group is an international hotel and resort company owned by English entrepreneur and hotelier, John Spence.
-As of 2017 it operates 44 properties worldwide.
-Its first property, Karma Royal Beach Club, opened in South Goa in 1993.
+As of 2025, it operates 42 properties worldwide.
+Its first property, Karma Royal Beach Club, opened in South Goa on 3rd Dec 1993.

 History

 British-born John Spence (born 23 February 1961)Spence founded the company Royal Resorts in 1993.
 The group's first property was purchased in Goa on the west coast of India.
 The company sold fractional ownership in these Goa properties directly to India's middle class, then to affluent expatriate Indians living in Dubai and Oman.
 Royal Resorts then expanded and built more properties in the region, firstly under the Royal Resorts brand in Indonesia, (Karma Royal Candidasa, Karma Royal Jimbaran, Karma Royal Sanur) in the late 90s, and then under the Karma Resorts brand with the first property, Karma Jimbaran, opening on the island of Bali in 2005.

 By the end of the 1990s, the company had opened 70 sales offices worldwide.
 In 2003, the group launched the Karma Resorts brand.
 The company continued to add properties to its portfolio, notably in Greece (Crete and Mykonos), Indonesia (Bali, Lombok, Java), India (Kerala and Jaipur), Germany (Bavaria), France (St Tropez and Carcassonne), and the Isles of Scilly (si-lee).

 In 2008, Karma Kandara was opened in the south of Bali with 78 Infinity Pool Villas and private beach.
 In 2013, Karma acquired the Cote D'Azur chateau Le Preverger, once the home of UK designer Laura Ashley.
 In 2014, Spence acquired the rights for Karma Rottnest on Rottnest Island, West Australia, off the coast of Perth, and managed it until it was handed back to the WA Government in 2022.
 Karma Resorts sponsored the Rottnest Channel Swim and were naming sponsors from 2015 to 2018.